GoogleCloudPlatform/apigee-anthos-service-mesh-demo/docs/cloudshell-tutorial.md

 echo "FRONTEND_IP=${FRONTEND_IP}"
 ```

-Use the IP address form the previous command, and visit
+Use the IP address form the previous command, and open the below URL in a nee browser tab

 ```
 https://${FRONTEND_IP}